Corinne Foxx

-Corinne Foxx (born February 15, 1994) is an American actress.
+Corinne Marie Bishop (born February 15, 1994), known professionally as Corinne Foxx, is an American actress.
 She is the daughter of actor and singer Jamie Foxx.
-She has attended Sierra Canyon High School, University of Southern California (USC) and various acting and improv schools.

 Early life

 Foxx was born on February 15, 1994, in Los Angeles.
-She is the daughter of Jamie Foxx, and his ex-girlfriend Connie Kline.
+She is the daughter of Jamie Foxx and his ex-girlfriend Connie Kline.
 In high school, she attended Sierra Canyon School where she was a cheerleader and was featured on the cover of American Cheerleader in 2011.
 She attended the University of Southern California, where she was a member of the class of 2016.
 She studied public relations, was a cheerleader, and was a member of the Pi Beta Phi sorority.
 After college, she attended Howard Fine Acting Studio and the American Academy of Dramatic Arts.

 Career

 At age six, she made a cameo in The Jamie Foxx Show and regularly served as her father's date on the red carpet growing up.
 She has appeared on Sweet/Vicious and served as Miss Golden Globe in 2016.
-She was announced as the DJ for the second season of Beat Shazam (on which her father is host) in 2018 and has a role in her father's directorial debut, All-Star Weekend, although the film was unreleased and considered indefinity shelved as of August 2022.
+She was announced as the DJ for the second season of Beat Shazam (on which her father is host) in summer 2018; Foxx has remained on the show since (with the exception of summer 2023 due to her father battling health issues at the time).
+Foxx has a role in her father's directorial debut, All-Star Weekend, although the film was unreleased and considered indefinitely shelved as of August 2022.
 She returned to her DJ role on Beat Shazam for its third season debut on May 20, 2019.

 She made her formal modeling debut at the Bal des débutantes in November 2014.
 She began modeling in 2014, and she has represented brands such as Ralph Lauren, Dolce & Gabbana, Kenneth Cole, and Wet 'n' Wild cosmetics.
 She made her New York Fashion Week debut in 2016, walking for Kanye West's Yeezy line, and walked New York Fashion Week for Sherri Hill's Spring 2018 line in September 2017.

 In 2019, she played Sasha in the horror sequel 47 Meters Down: Uncaged.

+Personal life

+In September 21, 2024, she married Joe Hooten, after a private engagement, in her father's home in Thousand Oaks, California.
+Despite his health challenges, her father, Jamie Foxx, was in attendance to walk her down the aisle.